-2. Duplicate Reporting
+2. Duplicate reporting

 Please report suspected or confirmed diseases even if you believe the report is duplicative.
-The MDSS can de-duplicate where necessary.
+The MDSS can de-duplication where necessary.
 Over-reporting is preferable to under-reporting.

-3. HIV Reporting
+3. HIV reporting

-HIV Mandatory reporting of HIV laboratory results should be reported electronically or by arrangement with MDHHS.
-A case report form, MDHHS Form 1355, should also be completed by the medical provider and faxed to the Division of HIV/STI Programs, Surveillance Unit at 313-456-1580.
-The case report form is available at: www.michigan.gov/documents/mdhhs/ Michigan Adult HIV Confidential Case Report Form 732626 7.pdf and instructions can be found at https://www.michigan.gov/documents/mdhhs/Michigan_Adult_HIV_Confidential_Case_Report_Form Instructions 724837 7.pdf
+HIV laboratory results should be reported electronically or by arrangement with MDHHS.
+A case report form, MDHHS Form 1355, should also be completed by the medical provider and faxed to the Bureau of HIV & STI Programs, Surveillance Unit at (313) 456-1580.
+The case report form is available at: Michigan Adult HIV Confidential Case Report Form